 The portal is secure with login and password protection.
 Because login is from the Rapid Asia website, clients can monitor their results from any place with internet access.

-In early 2010, Rapid Asia was commissioned by Academy for Educational Development (AED) to set up a mobile phone panel (m-panel®) in the Philippines to monitor the launch of a new H1N1 vaccine.
+Rapid Asia was commissioned by a leading aid agency to set up a mobile phone panel (m-panel®) in the Philippines to monitor the launch of a new H1N1 vaccine.
 Some 50 health care workers (HCWs), mostly women, from different clinics in Manila, were recruited to participate in the panel.

 Using their own mobile phones, the HCWs reported on a weekly basis on the progress of the vaccination program.
 In the first stage, the focus was on vaccination take up amongst the HCWs themselves, the extent to which HCWs participated and reason for refusal.